 Let’s talk about structural integrity.

 Very thin (⅛ inch)?
-Your onion will disappear in zero, dissolve in a sad, smooth puddle.
+Your onion will quickly dissolve into a sad, smooth puddle.
 Very thick (½-inch)?
-They revolt against carimelisation, crunching crisp like any onion-theme betrayal at the center.
+They revolt against caramelization, crunching crisp like any onion-themed betrayal at the center.

 The Goldilocks zone? ¼-inch.

-This is the sweet space – enough to catch its shape through long boils, thin enough to melt in silk.
-And no, a food processor did not bite it (intention of punishment).
-Hand-blissing is non-parasical.
+This is the sweet space—enough to catch its shape through long boils, thin enough to melt in silk.
+And no, damage it as a form of punishment (intention of punishment).
+Hand-blessing is non-parasitical.
 Why?
-Because uneven edges = more surface area = deep taste.
+Uneven edges create more surface area, which results in a deeper taste.

 Pro tip?
-Angle your knife such as you are slicing prejudice-cut colords-the inherent diagonal for the most texture.
+Angle your knife as if you are slicing through layers of prejudice.
+Cut the colors diagonally to achieve the most texture.

 Layering Flavors: Fat, Salt, Time